chrisparnin/EngineeringBasics/PackageManagers.md

 xcode-select --install
 ```

 For Windows, installing [Visual Studio 2015, Community](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx), will actually make it easier to get a similiar set of tools installed on your system.
+Alternatively, for a lighter weight way, install the [Visual C++ Build Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools) and the [Managed Apps Build Tools](https://www.microsoft.com/en-us/download/details.aspx?id=48159).

 Finally, you probably want to have the latest version of Eclipse if you haven't already.
 There is a nice auto-installer you can use (see banner on top of page).